We Cannot Afford To Continue The Status Quo

 Responsive Government

-Your government should answer your calls and emails.
+Your local government should make your life easier, not harder.
 Minja will be the most accessible and engaged commissioner District F has ever seen.

-As your Commissioner, Minja will make government accessible by moving public meetings to after-work hours and expanding online access; bring government to your neighborhood with regular office hours in libraries and community centers; ensure true transparency through regular community meetings on key issues like housing, traffic, and public safety.
+As your Commissioner, Minja will make government accessible by moving public meetings to after-work hours and expanding online access; hosting regular office hours and coffee conversations in libraries, community centers and local businesses to meet you in your neighborhood; and ensure true transparency through regular community meetings on key issues like housing, traffic, and public safety.

 Join Our MOVEMENT